 Reports on collated feedback and findings will be produced following each survey, the results from which will help shape and inform local services across Sussex.

-Reports and findings are listed below:
+Reports and findings are listed below.

 In April 2019, a steering group for the Sussex People’s Panel was established, comprising of CCG Patient and Public Engagement staff, CCG Lay Member for Patient and Public Participation, Healthwatch, Public Health and local authority colleagues.

-The steering group will continue to meet every 2 months now that the panel has launched, to decide on topics, themes, reporting styles, messaging to be sent to the panel members and help guide the project in the right direction of travel, ensuring it is representative of the Sussex Health and Care Partnership.
+The steering group will continue to meet every two months now that the panel has launched, to decide on topics, themes, reporting styles, messaging to be sent to the panel members and help guide the project in the right direction of travel, ensuring it is representative of the Sussex Health and Care Partnership.